Communities in Schools of Atlanta

 Gwinnett County Public Schools

 J. Alvin Wilbanks has been superintendent and CEO of Gwinnett County Public Schools since 1996.
-Under his leadership, the district twice won the Broad Prize for Urban Education, which recognizes urban school districts nationally making the greatest strides in raising student achievement and reducing education gaps.
-Wilbanks was the first chairman of the Georgia Education Coalition, formed in 2006 to give districts a unified voice on education funding and policy, and the founding president of Gwinnett Technical College in 1984.
+Under his leadership, the district has earned recognition as an Advanced Placement District of the Year and twice won the Broad Prize for Urban Education, which recognizes urban school districts nationally making the greatest strides in raising student achievement and reducing education gaps.
+An education leader in the state and nation, Wilbanks was the first chairman of the Georgia Education Coalition, formed in 2006 to give districts a unified voice on education funding and policy, and the founding president of Gwinnett Technical College in 1984.

 Education: Georgia State University, University of Georgia (EdM)